 contribute to new scholarship in the field of craft arts and

 specifically hand papermaking, as well as feature the work of the Center

 for Book and Paper Arts, a unique institution in Chicago, and the world

 that supports critical discourse and interdisciplinary activity in the

 book and paper arts.
 Visit our Social Paper exhibition blog.

-A series of pedagogically-based collaborations Melissa Potter designed for artists such as Alison Knowles, the Guerrilla Girls, Laura Anderson Barbata, and Yanomami community leader, Sheroanawë Hakihiiwë to create limited editions and engage with my Columbia College Chicago graduate students.
+A series of pedagogically-based collaborations Melissa Potter designed for artists such as Alison Knowles, the Guerrilla Girls, Laura Anderson Barbata, and Yanomami community leader, Sheroanawë Hakihiiwë to create limited editions and engage with Columbia College Chicago Interdisciplinary Arts graduate students.